Kagyu: Gampopa

 Gampopa (1079–1153), who was a Kadampa monk, is an influential figure in the history of the Kagyu tradition.
 He combined the monastic tradition and the stages of the path (Lamrim) teachings of the Kadam order with teaching and practice of the Mahāmudrā and the Six Yogas of Naropa he received from Milarepa synthesizing them into one lineage.
 This monastic tradition came to be known as Dagpo Kagyu—the main lineage of the Kagyu tradition passed down via Naropa as we know it today.
 The other main lineage of the Kagyu is the Shangpa Kagyu, passed down via Niguma.
 Gampopa's main contribution was the establishment of a celibate and cenobitic monastic Kagyu order.
 This was in sharp contrast to the tradition of Marpa and Milarepa which mainly consisted of non-monastic householder or hermit yogis practicing in solitary locations or hermitages.
-According to John Powers, Marpa "saw the monastic life as appropriate only for people of limited capacities."
-Gampopa on the other hand, founded Daklha Gampo Monastery (Dwags lha sgam po) and thus allowed the Kagyu teachings to have established training centers and study curricula in an structured monastic setting which was well suited to the preservation of tradition.
+According to Tibetologist John Powers, Marpa "saw the monastic life as appropriate only for people of limited capacities."
+Gampopa on the other hand, founded Daklha Gampo Monastery (Dwags lha sgam po) and thus allowed the Kagyu teachings to have established training centers and study curricula in a structured monastic setting which was well suited to the preservation of tradition.

 Most of the major Kagyu lineages in existence today can be traced through Gampopa.

 Following Gampopa's teachings, there evolved the so-called "Four Major and Eight Minor" lineages of the Dagpo (sometimes rendered "Tagpo" or "Dakpo") Kagyu School.
 This phrase is descriptive of the generation or order in which the schools were founded, not of their importance.